adapdoaosdaoda/asdas-cogs/README.rst

 ----

-Bot Permissions
+Cog Permissions
 ===============

-The bot requires the following permissions:
+The cog requires the following permissions:

 Server-Level Permissions
 ------------------------